berrak/MyMacros/README.md

 $ ls -l
  basicBlink.ino -> ../../CODE/basicBlink/basicBlink.ino
 ```
-The above steps are somewhat tedious, but the script `mylink` below becomes effortless.
+The above steps are somewhat tedious, but the script `mylink` below this becomes an effortless task.
-This concept reduces the clutter of files, with fewer duplicates in the file system, for files essentially performing the same task.
+This concept reduces the clutter of files, with fewer duplicates in the file system, for sketches essentially performing the same functionality.

 ## Adding a new architecture